neoluxis/EnigmaJava/bin/README.md

 ### Scalability of The Enigma Machine

 - You can add more maps in `toolchain/Maps` so that you can encrypt your words in more other ways.
+Note that the maps can only one-to-one, otherwise you can't decrypt the word.

 - You can also add more wheels in the wheel set, in this case the words will be encrypted more times.